-If it is the expansion of your business empire that is putting stress on you, consider business acquisition to fast-forward the process.
+If it is the expansion of your business empire that is putting stress on you, consider a business acquisition to fast-forward the process.
 Purchasing another business will accelerate your rate of expansion while taking over an existing company can often be less stressful than attempting to start your own from scratch.

 Hire More Staff

 If you are feeling stressed and overworked because there is too much to do, hiring staff is a simple solution.
 With many businesses, the owner begins by covering several bases themselves to save money, but, as their business expands, this becomes unviable.
 With effective recruitment, you can hire the staff to take pressure away from you.
-Not only this, but there is a good chance that they will actually be more skilled and more experienced in that particular profession – for example, human resources – than you are as a businessperson.
+Not only this but there is a good chance that they will actually be more skilled and more experienced in that particular profession – for example, human resources – than you are as a businessperson.

 Consider Breaks and Meditation